adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

   client-side telemetry options.
 - Closing thoughts.

-## Chapter 11 — Other Clouds
+## Chapter 10 — Other Clouds & Useful Services

 **Overview.** The main narrative deploys to one hyperscaler so every step stays concrete, but the Datasync Toolkit is *just* an ASP.NET Core app plus a database — so it runs anywhere .NET runs.
-This chapter steps back and looks at the wider landscape: a **qualitative comparison** of the equivalent services on the major clouds, and an honest look at **where Cloudflare can augment** a chosen hyperscaler.
+This chapter steps back and looks at the wider landscape: a **qualitative comparison** of the equivalent services on the major clouds, an honest look at **where Cloudflare can augment** a chosen hyperscaler, and a survey of the **complementary services** worth knowing (the former "Other Useful Services" chapter is folded in here).
 It is a survey/decision chapter, not a second set of step-by-step deployment tutorials — the goal is to help readers map what they learned onto the cloud they actually use, and to know what to reach for.

 This chapter deliberately does **not** present any cloud as a drop-in replacement for the main narrative.
 In particular, Cloudflare is framed as an *augmentation layer* in front of /